fltk/fltk/README.Wayland.txt

 - mesa-libGLU-devel
 - dbus-devel   <== recommended to query current cursor theme
 - gtk3-devel   <== highly recommended, gives windows a GTK-style titlebar
+- libdecor-0.2.0 <== recommended, present in Fedora Rawhide, not in Fedora 39
 - glew-devel   <== necessary to use OpenGL version 3 or above
 - cmake        <== if you plan to build with CMake
 - cmake-gui    <== if you plan to use the GUI of CMake